bang9211/obsi-lens/README.md

 - **Drawing Mode**: Draw freely on images with customizable colors and line width
 - **Text Mode**: Add text annotations directly onto images with real-time preview
 - **Eraser Mode**: Remove unwanted drawings or annotations with precision
+- **Crop Tool**: Professional image cropping with resize handles and real-time preview
 - **Clear All**: Quickly clear all drawings and annotations
-- **Undo/Redo System**: Full undo/redo support with 50-step history
+- **Undo/Redo System**: Full undo/redo support with 50-step history for all operations
 - **Drawing Settings Panel**: Real-time color picker and line width adjustment
 - **Scale-Aware Drawing**: Drawing quality maintained at all zoom levels